Rules for getting production access

 To grant access, the sponsor should follow the steps in the “GOV.UK Production Deploy” access template card.

 Note that a technologist apprentice is limited to Production Deploy access.
-However, if they are confident and want to take on a 2nd line shift as a Secondary, they can follow the Production Admin access steps (at their Line Manager’s discretion).
+However, if they are confident and want to take on an in-hours technical on-call shift as a Secondary, they can follow the Production Admin access steps (at their Line Manager’s discretion).

 Production Admin access